hectoricardom/codeLou-Git/README.md

 ## Installation

-Just download the project and doble click on **index.html**, not have any dependencies:
+Just download the project and doble click on **index.html**, not have any dependencies.

 ## Thanks

-To the **Code Louisville** team for giving us the opportunity to grow as developers;
+To the **Code Louisville** team for giving us the opportunity to grow as developers.